Something special is going on at Western Middle School. Test scores have shot up and enrollment is burgeoning.

 At Parkway, where rising 6th graders are split between Central and Western, there was a time when many districted for Western would opt for private school.
 That is not so today.
 Beinstein estimated that 100% of the Parkway students head straight to Western.

-In fact, Beinstein said a significant who try private middle school do a U-turn, and wind up at Western.
+In fact, Beinstein said a significant number of students who try private middle school do a U-turn, and wind up at Western.

 “We have about a dozen who have come back from private schools,” he said.
 Why?
 Parents cite wanting their kids to have a public middle school experience before entering Greenwich High School.
 Others make the move because they seek the more diversity and appreciate Western’s outstanding staff.